Click here for your FREE ebook: The SPARREW One-Year Anniversary Ebook!

 Sign up for our newsletter to stay up to date on our news

-Thank you, First Chapter Plus Magazine, for publishing my article, "Science Fiction Novels Set on Polluted Planets" in the January 2026 issue!
-My article is on page 18.
+Thank you, First Chapter Plus Magazine, for publishing my article "Readers Share About Their Favorite Sports Memoirs" in the March 2026 issue.
+My article is on page 19.

 SELF-PUBLISHER CORNER